ParsonosAI/legal/privacy-policy/+page.md

 In general, we use Non-Personal Information to help us improve the Service and customize the user experience.
 We also aggregate Non-Personal Information in order to track trends and analyze use patterns on the Site.
 This Privacy Policy does not limit in any way our use or disclosure of Non-Personal Information and we reserve the right to use and disclose such Non-Personal Information to our partners, advertisers and other third parties at our discretion.
 In the event we undergo a business transaction such as a merger, acquisition by another company, or sale of all or a portion of our assets, your Personal Information may be among the assets transferred.
 You acknowledge and consent that such transfers may occur and are permitted by this Privacy Policy, and that any acquirer of our assets may continue to process your Personal Information as set forth in this Privacy Policy.
 If our information practices change at any time in the future, we will post the policy changes to the Site so that you may opt out of the new information practices.
 We suggest that you check the Site periodically if you are concerned about how your information is used.

+## Data sharing
+We do not and never will sell your data to third parties.
+This holds for personal data as well as data provided by you for processing.

 # III.
 HOW WE PROTECT INFORMATION
 We implement robust security measures designed to protect your information from unauthorized access, disclosure, alteration, or destruction.